mycsphd/mycsphd.github.io/index.md

 # Key Resources

-The site provides four main resources:
+The site provides five main resources:

 1. [A FAQ]({{ site.baseurl }}/2_wiki.html) --  a set of articles that answer the most common questions students have (or should have) about getting and applying for a Ph.D.
 3. [Online information sessions]({{ site.baseurl }}/Category/5_info-session.md) -- Professors and Ph.D. students answer your questions, live!